ishwarchandratiwari/sparkpost-api-documentation/services/substitutions-reference.md

 Other notes on snippet usage:
 * snippets themselves may contain substitution syntax, just like a regular template.
 Though some restrictions apply: snippets cannot reference other snippets (`render_snippet`), nor can they utilize `render_dynamic_content`.
 * snippets may contain links (which will be click tracked if click_tracking is enabled).
-* If a `render_snippet` call references a snippet which does not exist, the email will be rejected.
+* If a `render_snippet` call references a snippet which does not exist, the transmission will be discarded with a generation failure event.
 * Each of the HTML and plain text email parts may utilize `render_snippet` at most 30 times.
-If this limit is exceeded, the email will be rejected.
+If this limit is exceeded, the transmission will be discarded with a generation failure event.

 ## Macros